bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `SIZLST` prints the size of a list and its allocated size as informational messages.
 If no list is specified RNMR will prompt for it with a default of temp.
+## SIZTBL
+Display size of name table

+Category: Tables

+Format: `SIZTBL` tbl

+Defaults: temp

+Description:
+`SIZTBL` prints the size of a name table and its allocated size as informational messages.
+If no table is specified RNMR will prompt for it with a default of temp.
 ## SP
 Display archive space information